Overview of Safeguarding

 - We hold regular discussions with the children regarding what is in place at our school to keep them safe and to improve awareness of their personal safety, including what to do and who to speak to if they have any worries or concerns.

-- E safety – we have a clear Zip it, Block it, Flag it procedure that all children use, in order to improve their safety whilst on the internet at school and at home.
+- E safety – we have a class policy procedure that all children use, in order to improve their safety whilst on the internet at school and at home.
 We place information on our website and within our newsletters

 - We have very high standards of behaviour and our behaviour across the school is very good.
 We have a clear rewards and sanctions policy which enables children to be clear about their responsibilities with regard to behaviour.
 We work in partnership with our parents/carers if there are any concerns.